WJW (TV): Local TV, Tribune and Nexstar ownership

 Tribune Broadcasting acquired Local TV on July 1, 2013, for $2.75 billion.
 News expansion furthered under Local TV and Tribune, including weekend morning news in 2011 and a 4 p.m. newscast in 2013.
 In April 2014, Easterly was promoted to the general manager role at WGN-TV, Tribune's flagship station, while Andy Fishman was elevated that November to the role of news director, which he still holds.
 After being rescued from years of captivity by Ariel Castro in 2013, Amanda Berry joined WJW in 2017 to host regular missing person segments.

 Sinclair Broadcast Group announced a $3.9 billion purchase of Tribune Broadcasting on May 8, 2017.
 The deal raised concerns over the future of WJW's newscasts due to Sinclair's track record of undermining editorial independence at the station level.
 Sinclair agreed to sell WJW back to Fox Television Stations as part of a seven-station, $910 million deal, contingent on the Sinclair-Tribune deal closing, but this was nullified when Tribune terminated the merger on August 9, 2018, following a rejection of the deal by FCC chairman Ajit Pai.
 Following the Sinclair-Tribune merger collapse, Tribune agreed to be purchased by Nexstar Media Group on December 3, 2018, for $6.4 billion.
 After the sale closed on September 16, 2019, Fox declined to reacquire WJW despite "high-stakes negotiations" between the two groups.

-Nexstar subsequently purchased WBNX on October 28, 2024, for an unspecified amount.
+Nexstar subsequently purchased WBNX on October 28, 2024, for $22 million.
 The deal closed in February 2025, and WBNX became the Cleveland affiliate for The CW on September 1, 2025.
 (Note: WBNX was previously the Cleveland affiliate for The CW from 2006 until 2018.)
 WBNX also launched a live 11 p.m. newscast produced by WJW in addition to airing same-day repeats of New Day Cleveland in the early afternoon.

-On August 19, 2025, Nexstar announced their purchase of Tegna Inc., owner of WKYC, for $6.2 billion.
+On August 19, 2025, Nexstar announced its purchase of Tegna Inc., owner of WKYC, for $6.2 billion.
+The deal was completed on March 19, 2026, after the FCC's Media Bureau waived restrictions prohibiting ownership of more than two full-power licenses in markets such as Cleveland.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WKYC from being integrated into WJW and WBNX.
+Ohio Attorney General Dave Yost reached a deal with Nexstar on April 30, 2026, under which, if the injunction were to be lifted, Nexstar would maintain the existing local program output and editorially independent news departments between WJW and WKYC through 2030.